You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 Before applying, you need to establish that you’re eligible for an RSC scholarship.
 You must:

-- have a minimum of a 2:2, or be predicted to achieve a 2:2
+- have a minimum of a 2:2, or be predicted to achieve a 2:2 in a chemistry or related degree

 For the full list of eligibility requirements, visit the RSC website.